bank-vaults/bank-vaults/README.md

 To grab the CLI binary go to the [releases](https://github.com/banzaicloud/bank-vaults/releases) page and download it.

-On macOs, you can directly Homebrew the CLI:
+On macOS, you can directly Homebrew the CLI:

 ```
 $ brew install banzaicloud/tap/bank-vaults